4 Ab Exercise Alternatives That Are Better Than Crunches

 exercises better than crunches

 You know the real value of a strong core goes way beyond how you look—and that’s especially true as you get older.
 A weak core can lead to pain and injury.
 A strong core helps you move freely and safely, so you can keep doing the things you love for longer.
+It’s also the secret sauce when it comes to balance and stability.

 The bonus part of strengthening your core is that you will (say it with us) burn belly fat!
 Win-win.